An Elephant Training School in Chiang Mai, Thailand

 Raising the Blue Flag

 The daily shows begin with a baby elephant raising the blue elephant flag.
 The elephants gently place a hat on their mahout’s head, kick around a log, stack logs, balance on logs, play a concert, paint and generally cavort like kids in a chocolate factory.

 The mahouts-in-training put their elephants through routines: grab a floppy ear and jump up their sides, sliding off over their trunks, backing up their elephants and dropping spikes for the elephants to retrieve.

 On the third day those who don’t flub will receive their diplomas, graduating to full-fledged mahouts.

 Several nameless mahouts-in-training never properly learned the impossible-to-perfectly-pronounce Thai commands.

 Though Supat patiently took us through the unfamiliar words, after days of drill some of us necessarily turned inventive.
 We memorized the show-time routine followed faithfully and perfectly by our brilliant elephants, a mental crib-sheet for graduation.

 A Three-Day Smile

-When You Enroll in the School for Mahouts: See changthai.com for available course days, usually a month’s wait, and sign up.
+When You Enroll in the School for Mahouts: there is usually a month’s wait, and sign up.
 Supat has posted great photos and detailed descriptions of the various programs offered at the Elephant Conservation Center.